bustle/mobiledoc-kit/CARDS.md

   * `isInEditor` [boolean] - true when the card is being rendered by an editor (not being rendered for display)
   * `name` [string] - the name of the card
   * `onTeardown` [function] - The card can pass a callback function: `onTeardown(callbackFn)`.
 The callback will be called when the rendered content is torn down.
+  * `didRender` [function] - The card can pass a callback function: `didRender(callbackFn)`.
+The callback will be called when the card is rendered (on initial render and also after transitioning between display/edit states).
+This callback can be used to do additional work that must happen after the card's element has been appended to the DOM.

 When being rendered by an editor (i.e., `env.isInEditor` is true), the env will have the following additional properties: